yar-sh/osu-parser/README.md

 ## Status
 - osr: Tested with valid osu!standard replays
-- WARNING: In all other cases behaviour might be unpredictable
+- WARNING: In all other cases behavior might be unpredictable

 ## Requirements